openandclose/tosixinch/docs/topics.rst

 (`textwidth <options.html#confopt-textwidth>`__ and
 `textindent <options.html#confopt-textindent>`__ respectively).

-So that readers can tell logical (source) line breaks from editorial layout line breaks.
+So that readers can tell source line breaks from editorial layout line breaks.

 For a short example,::